interactive-solutions/zf-behat-php-fpm/README.md

 ## Usage

-In your `docker-compose.yml` add a section for php
+In your `docker-compose.yml` add a section for php and mount the current workspace into the `/var/www/html` folder.

 ```
 php: